KamilaKnits/MyFlix-client/README.md

 ## Features

 * Signup view - allows users to register
-* Login view - allows user to log in with a username and password
+* Login view - allows users to log in with a username and password
-* Main view - returns all movies with an image and tile.
+* Main view - returns all movies with an image and title.
-* Single move view - returns a single movie showing the title, description and director
+* Single move view - returns a single movie showing the image, title, description and director
 * Profile view - shows user's profile, displays favorite movies and also allows the user to deregister

 ## Setup: